A modified thermodynamics of rotating and charged BTZ black hole

-By using the above derived quantities, we are in state of calculating the further properties of the system such as enthalpy and Gibbs free energy.
-In fact, it is well-known that enthalpy ($H$) is given mathematically by following relation:
+By using the above-derived quantities, we are in state of calculating the further properties of the system such as internal energy ($U_r$) and Gibbs free energy ($G_r$).
+In fact, it is well-known that internal ($U_r$) is given mathematically by following relation:

-Substituting the corresponding values of internal energy, pressure and volume in Eq. (\ref{h}), we have
+Substituting the corresponding values of enthalpy energy, pressure and volume in Eq. (\ref{h}), we have

-This is the expression for enthalpy of charged rotating BTZ black hole.
-In the same fashion, we would like to derive the expression for Gibbs free energy($G$).
-The thermodynamical formula for Gibbs free energy is given by
+This is the expression for internal energy of rotating BTZ black hole.
+In the same fashion, we would like to derive the expression for Gibbs free energy($G_r$).
+The thermodynamical formula for Gibbs free energy is given by,

-For a given values of $F$, $P$ and $V$, the Gibbs free energy is calculated by
+For a given values of $F_r$, $P$ and $V_r$, the Gibbs free energy is calculated by

-In the forthcoming sections, we would like to see the consequences of small stable fluctuations around equilibrium on the thermodynamics of charged rotating BTZ black holes.
+In the forthcoming sections, we would like to see the consequences of small stable fluctuations around equilibrium on the thermodynamics of rotating BTZ black holes.

-\section{The leading-order perturbed entropy}
+\subsection{The leading-order perturbed entropy}

-In order to calculate the entropy of a thermal system, there are two main ways: (a) by considering microcanonical ensemble, where an equilibrium system is treated as being genuinely isolated; (b) by considering canonical ensemble, where the system is treated as being in thermal contact with a very large reservoir at a fixed temperature.
-For the strongly self-gravitating black holes at equilibrium the canonical ensemble consideration can not be a good choice.
-For our case we follow the later case as the canonical consideration works well for the small sized thermal system.
-We calculate the entropy of charged rotating BTZ black hole when small stable fluctuations around equilibrium are taken into account.
+To calculate the entropy of a thermal system, there are two main ways: (a) by considering a microcanonical ensemble, where an equilibrium system is treated as being genuinely isolated; (b) by considering a canonical ensemble, where the system is treated as being in thermal contact with a very large reservoir at a fixed temperature.
+For the strongly self-gravitating black holes at equilibrium the canonical ensemble consideration cannot be a good choice.
+For our case, we follow the latter case as the canonical consideration works well for the small-sized thermal system.
+We calculate the entropy of rotating BTZ black hole when small stable fluctuations around equilibrium are taken into account.
 For the canonical black holes, the most convenient starting point is the partition function

 where $\beta$ is the inverse of hawking temperature (for convenience Boltzmann constant is set to unit).
-Here, density of states $ \rho{(E)}$ can be calculated easily for a given partition function by taking inverse Laplace transform of \ref{e} as follows
+Here, density of states $ \rho{(E)}$ can be calculated easily for a given partition function by taking inverse Laplace transform of Eq. \ref{e} as follows

 Here one should note that the exponential term is nothing but the exact entropy of a black hole, i.e.